tendermint/tendermint/spec/consensus/light-client/README.md

 The Tendermint Light Client is motivated by the need for a light weight protocol to sync with a Tendermint blockchain, with the least processing necessary to securely verify a recent state.
-The protocol consists primarily of checking hashes and verifying Tendermint commit signatures to update trusted validator sets and committed block headers from the chain.
+The protocol consists of managing trusted validator sets and trusted block headers, and is based primarily on checking hashes and verifying Tendermint commit signatures.

 Motivating use cases include: